-Project Extra Mile has always used the best available research and data to make evidence-based recommendations on how to prevent underage alcohol consumption and prevent alcohol related harms.
-Below are resources for people interested in learning more about the topic.
+Project Extra Mile has always used the best available research and data to make evidence-based recommendations to prevent excessive alcohol consumption and related harms.
+Keep up to date on the latest research and data through our monthly summaries.

 American Academy of Pediatrics: aap.org